1

 Coulomb first law

-- It states that’ like charges of electricity repel
+two charged bodies.
+It states that’ like charges of electricity repel each

-directly proportional to the magnitude of the charges and inversely
+proportional to the magnitude of the charges and inversely proportional to the

 F α ( Q1 × Q2 ) / d2